Simeone - Suarez spat lays bare Atletico Madrid's struggles

 It shouldn't come as a surprise to learn that two personalities as ferocious and combative as Diego Simeone and Luis Suarez may occasionally fail to see eye to eye.

-Far more concerning from Atletico Madrid's perspective however is the fact that the duo and the rest of the team are failing to fire on the pitch, which has led to the Colchoneros tumbling down the standings and left them perilously close to surrendering their Liga title even before the festive period.
+Far more concerning from Atletico Madrid's perspective, however, is the fact that the duo and the rest of the team are failing to fire on the pitch, which has led to the Colchoneros tumbling down the standings and perilously close to surrendering their Liga title even before the festive period.

 Editors' Picks